 With a new year, it’s a great time to reorganize your kitchen.
 If you have drawers that are crowded, cabinets that are disorganized, and way too much stuff on the counters it’s time to think seriously about getting the job done.
-Today’s post has tips to help you reorganize your kitchen so you can be more efficient.
+Today’s post has tips on how to reorganize your kitchen so you can be more efficient.

 Decide what zones your kitchen needs and where they should be.
 Most people need a cooking zone, a baking zone, a cleaning zone, etc. Your cooking zone should be near the stove and include all the things you reach for while cooking.
 This includes tools and spices.